python/cpython/Doc/howto/unicode.rst

 One problem is the multi-byte nature of encodings; one Unicode character can be represented by several bytes.
-If you want to read the file in arbitrary-sized chunks (say, 1k or 4k), you need to write error-handling code to catch the case where only part of the bytes encoding a single Unicode character are read at the end of a chunk.
-One solution would be to read the entire file into memory and then perform the decoding, but that prevents you from working with files that are extremely large; if you need to read a 2GB file, you need 2GB of RAM.
+If you want to read the file in arbitrary-sized chunks (say, 1024 or 4096 bytes), you need to write error-handling code to catch the case where only part of the bytes encoding a single Unicode character are read at the end of a chunk.
+One solution would be to read the entire file into memory and then perform the decoding, but that prevents you from working with files that are extremely large; if you need to read a 2 GiB file, you need 2 GiB of RAM.
 (More, really, since for at least a moment you'd need to have both the encoded string and its Unicode version in memory.)